-Pan-fried Potato Latkes use mashed potatoes instead of grated potatoes for the perfect crispy-outside soft-inside Chanukah treat.
+These pan-fried Mashed Potato Latkes use soft mashed potatoes instead of grated potatoes for a perfect crispy-outside soft-inside treat.
+They truly are the best of both textures!
+They won’t last long for your Chanukah celebrations, I promise.

-Tradition - Latkes have an Eastern European origin, and are enjoyed by Ashkenazi Jews over Chanukah.
-I am lucky to be both Ashkenazi and Sepharadic, and get to enjoy the best both sides have to offer!
+Latkes have an Eastern European origin and are enjoyed by Ashkenazi Jews over Chanukah.
+I am lucky to be both Ashkenazi and Sephardic so I get to enjoy the best that both sides have to offer!

 Ingredients & Substitutions